opea-project/docs/getting-started/README.md

 # Getting Started with OPEA
-This document specifically details the steps for deploying services on IBM Cloud, providing a tailored guide to help you leverage IBM's cloud infrastructure to deploy the ChatQnA application from OPEA GenAI Examples.
+In this document, we provide a tailored guide to deploying the ChatQnA application in OPEA GenAI Examples across multiple cloud platforms, including IBM Cloud, Amazon Web Services (AWS), and others,

+enabling you to choose the best fit for your specific needs and requirements.
 For additional deployment targets, see the [ChatQnA Sample Guide](https://opea-project.github.io/latest/examples/ChatQnA/ChatQnA_Guide.html)

 ## Understanding OPEA's Core Components